Probabilistic Sampling of Balanced K-Means using Adiabatic Quantum Computing: Experiments and Results

-Qualitative examples for the maximum pointsets generated with Algorithm~\ref{alg:maxset_search} are depicted in Figure~\ref{fig:max_pointset_sim}.
+\paragraph{Coresets.} Qualitative examples for the coresets generated with Algorithm~\ref{alg:maxset_search} are depicted in Figure~\ref{fig:max_pointset_sim}.
 The shape of each point represents the ground truth class and the color the assigned cluster.
-Starting with the most likely solution having a predicted probability of $p(Y|X) = 0.61$ on the left, each plot shows one additional step of the algorithm, which successively removes points from the solution, indicated by plotting them in Grey.
-The illustration demonstrates that the MaxsetSearch algorithm is able to generate well-separated clusters from the probabilistic predictions.
+Starting with the most likely solution having a predicted probability of $p(Z|X) = 0.61$ on the left, each plot shows one additional step of the algorithm, which successively removes points from the solution, indicated by plotting them in Grey.
+The illustration demonstrates that the CoresetSearch algorithm is able to generate well-separated clusters from the probabilistic predictions.